Add External Wallets

 "tag": "<string>"

-All wallets undergo a screening process to determine their risk level.
-There are three outcomes for screened wallets:
+All wallets undergo screening to determine their risk level:

 {